aisyahumairah/HomeLodge-Doc/docs/PSM/chapter3.md

 The system runs on Laravel 11 with PHP 8.2, Blade with Alpine.js and Bootstrap 5, MySQL 8 with Eloquent ORM, and Laravel Reverb with Echo for real-time chat.
 Supporting packages cover authentication, role-based access control, QR code generation, audit logging, PDF generation, and notifications.
 Background jobs for auto-cancellation, QR expiry, and extension revert run on a schedule without manual intervention.

 A two-vCPU server with four gigabytes of RAM is sufficient to run all application processes.
 The software requirements are standard for a Laravel deployment and are documented in Section 3.5.2.
-Sections 3.5.3 and 3.5.4 specify what data each of the thirteen modules accepts and what each one produces.
+Section 3.5.3 specifies the complete input and output data for each of the thirteen modules.